How much does it cost to explore Latvia?

 How to save money on transportation

-Being flexible is what really pays when it comes to transportation and air travel in particular.
-Travel outside of peak season if you can.
-If you can't, fares might still be cheaper during certain times of the week and even hours of the day, so check websites like Skyscanner, and Google Travel that allows you to see a whole month and all the options on any given date.
+Being flexible pays off when it comes to transportation, particularly air travel.
+If possible, travel outside of peak season.
+If you can't, fares might still be cheaper at certain times of the week or even during specific hours of the day, so check websites like Skyscanner or Google Flights for the best deals.
+These websites allow you to compare monthly prices and options on any given date.

-If you are travelling during peak season those multi-destination packages may be a better deal than booking each leg individually.
-You can do overland sections on around-the-world tickets too, which means you could supplement your around-the-world ticket with cheap flights, bus and train rides in between destinations.
+If you plan to travel across multiple continents, you may want to compare passes that offer multiple destinations as a package, such as round-the-world (RTW) fares provided by OneWorld or Star Alliance members.
+If you travel during peak season, these multi-destination packages may be a better deal than booking each leg individually.
+You can do overland sections on RTW tickets, too, which means you could supplement your RTW ticket with bus and train rides or cheap flights between destinations.

-Vehicle rental (including relocations)
+Vehicle Rental (including Relocations)

-Unless your trip takes you across oceans, another way to save on transport is to look for vehicle/motorhome relocations.
-There are websites in many countries offering massively discounted rates (often including fuel and/or insurance) to those driving a vehicle/motorhome from A to B within a certain period.
-These deals are fairly last minute, and A and B are usually bigger transport hubs, but if that’s an option just search for vehicle/motorhome relocation at your destination.
+Unless your trip takes you across oceans, another way to save on transportation is to look for vehicle or motorhome relocations.
+Websites in many countries offer massively discounted one-way rates (often including fuel and/or insurance) to those driving a vehicle or motorhome from A to B within a specific period.
+These deals are relatively last-minute, and A and B are usually more significant transport hubs.
+However, if that's an option, consider searching for vehicle or motorhome relocation services at your destination.

 Hitchhiking

 A final option to save on transport costs is… to hitch a ride.
-While Paul and I did it safely in Dominica on a public holiday (when there was no other option), and we have taken plenty of people along in our campervan in New Zealand, there are many countries we wouldn’t feel safe hitchhiking.
-Judge for yourself where and when you can and can’t do it.
+While Paul and I did it safely in Dominica on a public holiday (when there was no other option) and have taken plenty of people along in our campervan in New Zealand, there are many countries where we wouldn't feel safe hitchhiking.
+Judge for yourself where and when you can and can't do it.

 Groceries and Dining